-- 4. Log in to the SBC GUI with the IP address configured in Step 2.
-For example, https://10.10.1.2/ - 5.
+- 3. Login to the SBC GUI with the IP addresses configured in Step 2.
+Enter the default username administrator, and the default password, Asd123!.
+(For a full list of default usernames and passwords, refer to Appendix B: Default User Name and Password on page 100.) - 4.
 Navigate to the Network/Net Services > Settings.